Greg-Boggs/ansible-hosting/README.md

 ### Using this Script

+Once you have setup a control server, this script allows you to automatically create and remove fully-configured web servers.

+#### Create a Control Server

 This guide will walk you through [installing an Ansible Control Server](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2-with-ansible-2-0-on-ubuntu-16-04).

-#### Create a Control Server

 Set up a [Ubuntu Server](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04).
 Enable [automatic security updates](https://help.ubuntu.com/community/AutomaticSecurityUpdates).
 I like the unattended-upgrades